-- 13 March 2020 for employees unable to work due to having symptoms or selfisolating because someone in their household has symptoms; or - 16 April 2020 for employee's who were shielding.
+- Friday 13 March 2020 for employees unable to work due to having symptoms or self-isolating because someone in their household has symptoms; or - Thursday 16 April 2020 for employees who were shielding. - Thursday 28 May 2020 for employees who are self-isolating under the test and trace system.